 By Helen Kirkpatrick, Account Manager

 Approximately 4% of the world’s population is living with a rare disease, so it turns out that rare diseases aren’t so rare after all.
-Finding valuable open-sourced information about rare diseases online isn’t so rare either.
-This text data can enable healthcare professionals with valuable insight into the experiences of those who live with and manage these diseases.
+Open-sourced information about rare diseases online is widely accessible and can be a valuable source for gathering pharma market research data.
+This text data can enable healthcare professionals with meaningful insight into the experiences of those who live with and manage these diseases.

 Pharma companies investing in rare diseases often venture into the unknown.
-With no blueprint of drugs that have been launched before, it is essential to have a comprehensive understanding of people’s experiences living with the disease and the health systems they exist in.
+With no blueprint of drugs that have been launched before, it is essential to conduct a thorough pharma market research to have an understanding of people’s experiences living with the disease and the health systems they exist in.

 Generating insights about such a small patient population is a challenge.
 Not only that but the patients must not be viewed in isolation.
 An understanding of healthcare professionals, carers, experts, payers and patient advocacy groups is vital for pharma to determine its place amongst it all.
 However, with so few people with experience of the disease, how do we gain a holistic view?

-I work with an innovative agency called NexGen Healthcare Communications.
+We work with an innovative agency called NexGen Healthcare Communications.
 They create educational content for healthcare professionals and people living with diseases.
-They also know how to make the most of available sources online and have been leading the way in analyzing a wide variety of text sources to gain a holistic view of different therapy areas.
+They also know how to make the most of available sources online for the purposes of pharma market research and have been leading the way in analyzing a wide variety of text sources to gain a holistic view of different therapy areas.

 We rapidly analyzed 410 journal article abstracts on PubMed.
 By comparing what had changed in the prevalence of topics, words and phrases from 2019-2020 compared to 2021, we could plot out a future focused trajectory of the disease.
 For example, mentions of anti-drug antibodies were 3.6x more prevalent in 2021.
 This shows with the emergence of therapies also comes the specter of reduced efficacy over time, that HCPs must be prepared for.